Enfield Town railway station: History

+The station was opened on 1 March 1849 by the Eastern Counties Railways as Enfield.
+It was renamed Enfield Town on 1 April 1886.
+A house which had stood on the site since the late 17th century is said to have been the birthplace of Isaac D'Israeli, father of Benjamin Disraeli.
+It later became a school, at which John Keats was educated.
+It then became the original station-house before being demolished in 1872.
+The fine 17th-century brickwork façade, once attributed to Christopher Wren, was dismantled, and reconstructed at South Kensington Museum.

 Its place was taken by a brick station building with an attached station-master's house and a walled forecourt.
 This in turn was replaced in 1957 by the present building by the British Railways architect H. H. Powell.
 Operation of the station was transferred from National Express to Abellio Greater Anglia in 2012, and again in 2015 from Abellio Greater Anglia to London Overground.

 Stations in Enfield

 Enfield Town is also served by the Hertford Loop Line with a station at Enfield Chase on the opposite side of the town centre.
 The nearest station on the West Anglia Main Line is at Ponders End.
 Enfield Lock is another main line station in the north of the town, on the branch of the Lea Valley Lines.

 Services

 Enfield Town is one of three northern termini for Weaver line services operated by London Overground.
 The typical off-peak service from the station is two trains per hour to/from London Liverpool Street.
 At peak times four trains per hour serve the station, and on Tottenham Hotspur Football Club match days there are additional trains, which do not call at all stations along the line.
 There is also one weekday late evening Parliamentary service to Liverpool Street that runs via (but doesn't call at) rather than the usual route via Stoke Newington.